person-c/cying.org/content/cn-work/2022-06-25-adr-fundataion.md

   [[12]] $ <env: package:base>
   ```

 - Function environment
-  Function environment is the function's package's namespace which define the functions.
+  Function environment is the function's package's namespace which defines the functions.

   Every namespace environment has the same set of ancestors:

-  **Imports environments**: each namespace has an imports environment that contains bindings to all the functions used by the package.
-The imports environment is controlled by the package developer with the `NAMESPACE` file.
+  **Imports environments**: each namespace has an import environment that contains bindings to all the functions used by the package.
+The import environment is controlled by the package developer with the `NAMESPACE` file.

-  **Base namespace**: explicitly importing every base function would be tiresome, so the parent of the imports environment is the base namespace.
+  **Base namespace**: explicitly importing every base function would be tiresome, so the parent of the import environment is the base namespace.
 The base namespace contains the same bindings as the base environment, but it has a different parent.

   **Global environment**: The parent of the base namespace is the global environment.